2018 Medication Therapy Management Program (MTM) Program

 The pharmacist will offer ways to manage your conditions with the drugs you take.
-If more information is needed, the pharmacist may contact your prescribing doctor.
-A CMR review takes about 30 minutes and is usually offered once each year—if you qualify.
+If more information is needed, the pharmacist may contact your doctor.
+A CMR review takes about 30 minutes and is usually offered once each year.
 At the end of your discussion, the pharmacist will give you a Personal Medication List of the medications you discussed during your CMR.

 Targeted Medication Review (TMR)

-A TMR is where we mail or fax suggestions to your doctor every three months about prescription drugs that may be safer, or work better than your current drugs.
-As always, your prescribing doctor will decide whether to consider our suggestions.
-Your prescription drugs will not change unless you and your doctor decide to change them.
+We’ll send suggestions to your doctor every three months about prescription drugs that may be safer or work better than your current drugs.
+As always, your doctor will decide whether to consider our suggestions.
+Your prescription drugs won’t change unless you and your doctor decide to change them.

-How will I know if I qualify for the Medication Therapy Management Program (MTM Program)?
+How will I know if I qualify for the MTM program?

-If you qualify, we will mail you a letter letting you know that you qualify for the MTM program.
-Afterward, you may receive a call from a partner pharmacy, inviting you to schedule a one-on-one medication review at a convenient time.
+If you qualify, we’ll send you a letter to let you know.
+Later, you may receive a call from SinfoniaRx inviting you to schedule a one-on-one medication review on another day at a convenient time.

-Will the Medication Therapy Management Program (MTM Program) pharmacist be calling from my regular pharmacy?
+Will the MTM program pharmacist call from my regular pharmacy?

-Why is a review with a pharmacist important?
+Why is it important to review my medications with a pharmacist?

-- Discuss how your prescription drugs and OTC medications may affect each other.
+- Discuss how your prescription drugs and OTC medications may interact with each other and affect you.

 - Help you get the most benefit from all of your prescription drugs and OTC medications.

-- Review opportunities to help you reduce your prescription drug costs.
+- Look at ways to help you lower your prescription drug costs.

-- The pharmacy can look for ways to help you save money on your out-of-pocket prescription drug costs.
+- The pharmacist can suggest ways for you to save money on your out-of-pocket prescription drug costs.